jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     [PlayerID]
     	Required:	false
     	Type:		integer
-    	Usage:		The Player ID for the AI to be enable/disabled
+    	Usage:		The player ID for the AI difficulty setting.
     	Default:	The player id of whoever used this command.
     [DifficultyID]
     	Required:	false